Here’s another term to add to your digital marketing lexicon: lifecycle autoamtion.

 - Mulitiply – Encourage referrals by creating incentives for customers and partners.

-Are you a lifecycle marketer?
+Are you a lifecycle automation?
 Do you plan your sales and marketing as a single process, or as a collection of activities?

 Tracie Rollins contributed to this article.